The definition of lying and deception have too many deceptions around them!

 Anyway, interesting reading for my personality type, but my rule is simple.
 If the definitions are too complex, Run!

-Conclusion: I’m sticking with the word “deceive” as its simple definition works for me.
-“To make someone believe something that is not true.”
+Conclusion: I’m sticking with the simple definition that works for me.

 Comments